IPA Joins Partners in Collective Initiative to Strengthen Evidence Use in Education

 A collective initiative to support evidence synthesis and use in education

-Much of the $5.8 trillion spent on education every year is not guided by evidence on what we know about children and learning.
-While the education evidence base is growing fast, challenges persist around evidence synthesis, translation and use.
-For example, synthesising evidence into clear, trustworthy policy and practitioner friendly guidelines is unnecessarily expensive and time consuming.
+Much of the USD 5.8 trillion spent on education every year is not guided by evidence on what we know about children and learning.
+While the education evidence base is growing fast, challenges persist around evidence synthesis, translation, and use.
+For example, synthesizing evidence into clear, trustworthy policy- and practitioner-friendly guidelines is unnecessarily expensive and time-consuming.

 • Pool existing evidence data with a co-created sector taxonomy into a shared repository.

-• Conduct a global and open RFP for evidence intermediaries and EdLabs (particularly in the Global South) to test a “minimum viable product” of the repository during 2026, by producing syntheses in response to country-based policy and practice needs.
+• Conduct a global and open RFP for evidence intermediaries and EdLabs (particularly in low- and middle-income countries) to test a “minimum viable product” of the repository during 2026, by producing syntheses in response to country-based policy and practice needs.

 Depending on what we learn during 2026, we aim to scale the initiative much further in 2027.
 We intend that this relatively small investment in evidence infrastructure will have an exponential impact on children’s learning.